When Being the Goat Becomes a Lot

 The Connection Between Debt and Stress

-This entry is part 1 of 7 in the series Improving Wellness
+This entry is part 1 of 7 in the series Improving Wellness.

 Debt and Stress: Understanding the Connection Financial strain can feel like a heavy burden—not just on your budget, but on your body and mind.
 At Dealing With Debt, we know that money stress is more than just a number.
 It’s something that affects your health, your relationships, and your overall well-being.
 That’s why addressing debt means more than crunching numbers.
 It means understanding how stress shows up—and learning how to manage it with intention.
 How…